Finalissima 2022 tickets: Wembley to host Italy vs Argentina

 Where does the Finalissima take place?

-London's iconic Wembley Stadium will be the setting for the showdown between UEFA EURO 2020 winners Italy and CONMEBOL Copa América 2021 champions Argentina on Wednesday 1 June 2022, with the game kicking off at 19:45 local time.Register for Finalissima tickets
+London's iconic Wembley Stadium will be the setting for the showdown between UEFA EURO 2020 winners Italy and CONMEBOL Copa América 2021 champions Argentina on Wednesday 1 June 2022, with the game kicking off at 19:45 local time.Buy tickets NOW!

 What is the Finalissima?